COLDATNIGHT-79/Custom-App-Launcher-and-close/README.md

 ![Feature Overview](get.png)

 I was constantly struggling to manage multiple applications, which was affecting my productivity.
-To optimize my workflow, I created the **Modern App Manager**.
+To optimize my workflow, I created the **cold's app launcher**.
 This tool has become my central hub for launching, organizing, and managing applications efficiently.
 Now, I'm sharing it with you to help streamline your workflow and boost your productivity.
 Say goodbye to cluttered desktops and endless searching through menus!

 ## Key Features for Enhanced Productivity: